 A student having a 90 or higher average for the two terms/quarters in a specific course, and having three (3) or fewer excused absences in that same course will be exempted from the semester exam if the student desires.
 The number of excused absences allowed under this provision may be adjusted by the principal in extenuating circumstances, e.g. long-term illness or hospitalization.
 When a student is exempted from the examination, the semester average will be the average of the two term/quarter grades and any state-mandated exam as outlined above.
 ANY UNEXCUSED ABSENCE IN THE COURSE WILL DISQUALIFY THE STUDENT FROM ALL EXEMPTIONS.
 EXEMPTIONS APPLY ONLY TO TEACHER-MADE SEMESTER EXAMINATIONS.

-school courses who meet the above requirements may be exempted for only the second semester exam.
+12th grade students are eligible for exam exemption during both semesters.
+All other students in high school courses who meet the above requirements may be exempted for only the second semester exam.